-Input of Processes: BoxPackingTable 6.18: BoxPackingParams Resource
+Input of Processes: BoxPacking

+Table 6.18: BoxPackingParams Resource (Sheet 1 of 2)

 NAME DATA TYPE DESCRIPTION ВохТуре enumeration @BoxType specifies the general category of the package to be packed.
 Allowed values are: Box - Boxes are convenience packaging and are not envisioned to be protection for shipping.
 Carton - Cartons envisioned to be protection for shipping.
 Envelope - Envelopes are packages that are envisioned for shipping.
 Tube - Tubes are cylinder shaped cartons that are envisioned for shipping.
 BoxTypeDetails ? string Additional details of @BoxType. @BoxType MAY be a site specific identifier.
-Values include: Neutral Carton Branded Carton Easter Bunny Box ComponentsPerRow ? integer Components or Products per row in the shipping box, as illustrated by A in ➤ Figure 6-9: Box packing.
+Values include: Neutral Carton Branded Carton Easter Bunny Box ComponentsPerRow ? integer Components or Products per row in the shipping box, as illustrated by A in → Figure 6-10: Box packing.
 If the Components represent Bundles, the number of Bundles SHALL be specified.
 Columns ? integer Columns per shipping box.
-Columns are in the 3rd Dimension in Figure 6-9: Box packing, and are thus not illustrated.
+Columns are in the 3rd Dimension in Figure 6-10: Box packing, and are thus not illustrated.
 Copies ? integer Number of copies in the box. @Copies SHALL NOT be specified if @MaxWeight is present.
 FaceDown ? enumeration Defines the surface that is facing the bottom of the box, defining the horizontal plane.
-Allowed values are from: Face Layers ? integer Layers per shipping box, as illustrated by L in ▶ Figure 6-9: Box packing.
+Allowed values are from: Face Layers ? integer Layers per shipping box, as illustrated by L in ▶ Figure 6-10: Box packing.
 MaxWeight ? float Maximum weight of a packed box in grams. @MaxWeight SHALL NOT be specified if @Copies is present.
 Pattern?
 NMTOKEN Name of the box packing pattern.
 Used to store a predefined pattern that defines the layers and positioning of individual component in the box or carton.
-Rows? integer Rows per shipping box, as illustrated by R in ▶ Figure 6-9: Box packing.
-Ties ?
+Rows? integer Rows per shipping box, as illustrated by R in ▶ Figure 6-10: Box packing.
+Ties?
 IntegerList Number of tie sheets at each row.
 The first value is outside the first row, the next value between the first and second row and so forth.
 If more rows than values are specified, counting SHALL restart at the o position.
 If fewer layers than values are specified, all tie sheets that are not adjacent to a row SHALL be ignored.
-UnderLays ?
-IntegerList Number of underlay sheets at each layer, as illustrated by U in ▶ Figure 6-9: Box packing.
-The first value is underneath the bottom layer, the next value above the first layer and so forth.
-If more layers than values are specified, counting SHALL restart at the 0 position.
-If less layers than values are specified, all underlay sheets that are not adjacent to a layer SHALL be ignored.